mariaalouisaa/video-player/README.md

 # video-player

-Inspired by a take-home challenge (part of the Founders & Coders course) I have decided to create a JS video player.
+Inspired by a take-home challenge (part of the Founders & Coders course) I have decided to create a JS video player, with custom made controls!

-The design is going to be based on the BBC iPlayer video player!

 ---